 Singing Softly Is Not For Wimps

-Singing reawakens what has been tucked away deep inside, bringing back into the light all our memories, dreams, conflicts, confidences and insecurities.
+As we sing we reawaken what has been tucked away deep inside, bringing back into the light all our memories, dreams, conflicts, confidences and insecurities.
 We are instantly connected to a deeper place within ourselves, drawing on our own feelings.

 I remind my vocal students that 'If you can't imagine it, you can't sing it.'
 So dig deep into your imagination system because you're going to need it if you want to learn how to sing quietly or softly.

-Begin by singing the word 'hot' on a comfortable tone, not too high or to low.
-Make it medium loud (mezzo forte.)
+Begin by singing the word ''me" on a comfortable tone, not too high or to low.
+Make it a medium sound to start with.
 Hold the note for a count of 1-2-3.
 Repeat this 3 times.

 Now, imagine the softest sound possible and sing the word 'he' on an easy tone.
-Make it soft (piano.)
 Hold the note for a count of 1-2-3.
 Repeat this 6 times.

 Tip - In order to sing softly you must hold back air by tightening the abdominal wall as well as the buttocks.
 This is a huge help in controlling your air.
-Remember that it takes fewer vibrations to sing softly.
-That means not as much air is required (unless you're holding the note for a long period of time.)
+Remember that it takes fewer vibrations to sing softly unless you are required to hold the note for an extended period of time.

-Tip - Some folks think it's necessary to use a more closed lip and mouth position when singing quietly.
+Some folks think it's necessary to use a more closed lip and mouth position when singing quietly.
 Not true.
-You still need adequate mouth opening for every word for enunciation.
+You still need adequate mouth opening for each and every word.

 Much to the surprise of most people, it is more difficult to sing softly than to sing loud.
 It requires more skill and much more control.